 For examples of accepted submissions in previous years, please see:

 All submissions will be reviewed by our program committee, and their acceptance will be conditional on their potential to contribute to the HCIxB community, and to foster discussion and growth among participants.
 Authors of accepted submissions will be invited to bring poster versions of their submissions at CHI.
 We will invite seasoned HCI researchers in relevant areas to provide rich feedback to symposium participants.
 A selection of accepted submissions will be invited to make short oral presentations.

 For those who require a visa support letter to attend, the deadline is Tuesday, January 15, 2019.
 We will aim to send notifications for these by January 31, 2019.
 For all others, the deadline will be Tuesday, February 12th.
 Notifications will be sent by Friday, March 1, confirming the list of oral/poster presenters, and all camera-ready versions will be due on Sunday, March 31.
 Please note that accepted submissions will not be indexed in the ACM DL but will be listed on the HCIxB website for participants to read before attending CHI.
 Through March and April, we will publish submissions as blog posts (on https://medium.com/hccxb).
 Please check www.hcixb.org for relevant information, and email firstname.lastname@example.org with questions.

 HCIxB will take place on Saturday, May 4, 2019, as a one-day symposium.
-Our tentative schedule is below, and will be finalized after we have reviewed the submissions.
-All updates will be indicated on our website (www.hcixb.org).
+Our schedule and further author instructions can be downloaded here: HCIxB Detailed Agenda

 We will aim to obtain funding to pay travel expenses (or at least a portion thereof) for attendees in need, though we should clarify beforehand that this is going to be a challenge this year.
 Please know that there are multiple options for obtaining financial support, and it is up to you to apply once you have an accepted submission.
 Below is a short list of options: